 NAYLOR: Michaels says thousands of safe employers are proud of their injury rates and are happy to make them public.
 But some business groups are not so enthusiastic about the proposing reporting rule.

-Amanda Wood is director of Employment Policy with the National Association of Manufacturers.
+Amanda Wood is director of employment policy at the National Association of Manufacturers.
 She says it would do little to make workplaces safer.

-AMANDA WOOD: Publicly disclosing specifically injury and illness data serves little public good.
+AMANDA WOOD: Publicly disclosing specific injury and illness data serves little public good.
 It's easily misinterpreted and can lead to unfair conclusions or judgments about a company or particular industry.

 NAYLOR: Business groups say the public disclosure of injury information could lead labor unions to target some companies, and even lawsuits from personal injury attorneys trolling the site.
 James Stanley is a former OSHA official who is now a safety consultant.
 He says reporting injury data is not an exact science.

-JAMES STANLEY: The record keeping requirements, they're not like its really clear what is should be recorded as lost time or what should be recorded as days away, or what should be recorded as a job transfer.
-A lot of these things are whether or not they occur at work and whether or not there was an accident, and if it was reported timely.
+JAMES STANLEY: The record keeping requirements, they're not really clear what should be recorded as lost time or what should be recorded as days away, or what should be recorded as a job transfer.
+A lot of these things are whether or not they occur in work and whether or not there was an accident, and if it was reported timely.
 There's all kind of issues that go into this.